 Faye’s historic underground home

 Experience an authentic Coober Pedy dugout and learn about life underground.
-This underground home (or dugout as the locals call them) was built 40 years ago by three women using the original excavation method with picks and shovels.
+This underground home (or dugout as the locals call it) was built 40 years ago by three women using the original excavation method with picks and shovels.

 Umoona Opal Mine and Museum guided tour